 namaquensis -- found in northern Namaqualand in the Northern Cape Province and in southern Namibia

-Blooms in autumn, occasionally in late summer; blooms only rarely in cultivation
+Blooms in autumn, occasionally in late summer; said to bloom only rarely in cultivation

 Inflorescence is bright scarlet, compressed